HackYourFuture-CPH/boilerplate-for-fp/working-with-git.md

 ## 💻 Working with GIT <a name="git"></a>

-You will be working directly on the main repo and making Pull Request on the Develop Branch, NEVER on the Master branch.
-PR on the Master Branch *will not be merged*, they will be closed.
+You will be working directly on the main repo and making Pull Request on the Develop Branch, NEVER on the `main` branch.
+PR on the `main` Branch *will not be merged*, they will be closed.

 Working with git is a HUGE part of the final project.
 This is how you should be working with git in the final project:

 This repo has two branches:

-- `master` - Used for deployment.
+- `main` - Used for deployment.
 This branch should be as clean as is possible.
   NEVER directly commit to this branch!
 - `develop` - A branch where we do all development.
 That means that all feature branches should be merged into this branch.
 Very important!